Killer's Kiss: Background

 Kubrick began to shoot the film with sound recorded on location, as was common practice in Hollywood.
-However, frustrated by the intrusion of the microphone into his lighting scheme, Kubrick fired his sound-man and decided to post-dub the entire film as he had with his first film.
+However, frustrated by the intrusion of the microphone into his lighting scheme, Kubrick fired his sound man and decided to post-dub the entire film as he had with his first film.
 The film is notable for its location shots in the old Penn Station, which was demolished in 1963, as well as Times Square, and the run-down streets of both the Brooklyn waterfront and of Hell's Hundred Acres – the nickname at the time for Manhattan's SoHo neighborhood.

 Ballerina Ruth Sobotka, Kubrick's wife at the time, was the art director for this film, as well as for Kubrick's next, The Killing.
 She is also featured in a long dance solo, playing the role of Iris.
 Then-model and future writer and television journalist Chris Chase, using the stage name Irene Kane, made her acting debut as the female lead.

 Against Kubrick's wishes, United Artists required the film be recut with a happy ending.

 United Artists paid $100,000 for the film and also agreed to provide $100,000 for Kubrick's next, The Killing.

 The film features the song "Once", written by Norman Gimbel and Arden Clar.
-It is one of Gimbel's earliest contributions to a film, although his lyrics do not actually appear in the final version.
+It is one of Gimbel's earliest contributions to a film, although his lyrics do not appear in the final version.

 Reception

 Critical response

 When released, the staff at Variety magazine gave the film a mixed review, and wrote:

-In a 2003 review for The New York Times, Janet Maslin wrote:
+In 1994, New York Times critic Janet Maslin, in her review of a Film Forum double bill featuring Kubrick's first two feature films, concludes her piece with this brief reassessment of Kubrick's sophomore effort: